-Modi says he was jailed for protest to support Bangladesh independence
+Modi says he was jailed for protest to support Bangladesh’s independence

 The prime minister said that the relationship between India and Bangladesh will not break with any pressure or fall prey to diplomacy.